Date: 8 December 2016. Anchor Down by

 coastal waters if one has patience.

-I've got my
+I have got my

-Kindle and life is certainly wonderful afloat.
+(←affiliate link) and life is certainly wonderful afloat.
 I anchored just north

 boats need to be aware of the weather and waves.
 I listen to the